Questions and Answers

 - When taking Summer term courses, UC undergraduates pay a $270.93 per unit fee (plus campus-based and the L&S technology fees).
 For Summer 2014, you will only pay for your first 10 units.
 All of the remaining units you take in any of the UCSB Summer Sessions will be free.

 - For example: If you take 16 units this summer, you'll save $1625.58.
 That's saving big!

-- Search for your Summer 2014 courses in our Preview of Classes (available January 13th) and create your Summer schedule because savings happen here!
+- Search for your Summer 2014 courses in our Schedule of Classes and create your Summer schedule because savings happen here!

 7. Can I pay my fees using a credit card?

 - Credit card payments are accepted, online only, using MasterCard, Discover Card and American Express.
 Also please be aware that there is a 2.75% convenience fee charged for each transaction.

 Since we have open enrollment, UCSB students, interested adults, high school graduates

 or students from other colleges and universities are welcome to attend.
 Some courses may

 have prerequisites, which are stated in the course descriptions.
 NOTE: Admission into Summer Sessions does not constitute admission or readmission